debrouwere/draughtsman/README.md

 ## Adding handlers

-Draughtsman currently processes Jade templates, CoffeeScript and Stylus.
+Draughtsman processes Jade templates, CoffeeScript and Stylus out of the box.
 You can however easily add your own handler to `src/handlers`.
-The code should export a factory that outputs an express.js controller, which looks something like this:
+The code should export a factory that outputs an express.js controller, written in either CoffeeScript (as in the examples below) or JavaScript.

+A handler looks something like this:

     stylus = require 'stylus'